sedaatalay/Amazon-EMR-and-S3-Services-using-Jupyter-Notebook-via-API-Method/README.md

-# Apache Spark Examples with Amazon EMR and S3 Services using API Method
+# Amazon EMR and S3 Services using Python via API Method

 <p> In this article we will see how to send Spark-based ETL studies to an Amazon EMR cluster.